xpepermint/approvedjs/README.md

 await schema.filter();
 ```

-We first define a filter and then call the `filter` method to extract, cast and modify the input object.
+We define a filter and then call the `filter` method to extract, cast and modify the input object.
 After the `filter` method call the `schema.data` holds only the email field.

 Let's continue by adding validations.
 We need to verify the email before we store it to the database.